Lester Cuneo: Career

-At war's end, Lester Cuneo returned to film and in the early 1920s set up his own production company making primarily western films.
+At war's end, Lester Cuneo returned to film, and in the early 1920s, he started his own production company, making primarily western films.
+Lester Cuneo Productions.

 Personal life

-He married actress Francelia Billington in 1920 and had two children.
-The two made fourteen films together before their divorce in October 1925.
+He married actress Francelia Billington in 1920, and they had two children.
+The two made 14 films together before their divorce in October 1925.

 Death

 Despondent over the breakdown of his marriage and the downhill slide of his film career, Lester Cuneo took his own life with a gunshot to the head in 1925.
 He was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
 His year of death is printed on his gravemarker as 1926 which contradicts 1925, the year usually given.